uqbar-project/wollok-ts/docs/pages/Implementation-Details/Model-Overview.md

 Some syntactic elements can easily be expressed in terms of others and don't require their own kind of *Node*.
 These abstractions (such as **Closures** and some **Special Assignation Operators**), that are compiled into a combination of other constructions instead of having their own, are often refered as "**Surrogated Nodes**".

 ## Class Diagram

-> ### ☠️ Out Of Date!
-> This section of the documentation is based on an out-of-date version of the code and might no longer apply.
-Proceed at your own risk...

-The following diagram shows all the different nodes types, how they relate to each other, and a general overview of their most important attributes.
+The following diagram shows all the different nodes types, how they relate to each other, and a general overview of their most important attributes and responsibilities.

 ![General Class Diagram](https://drive.google.com/uc?authuser=0&id=1Hh83jSBeKmwjPIVB-vRK-l0cCVVCSqTx&export=download)